jt14den/swc-tt-lecture-notes/02-novice.md

 * Reference material is opaque to someone who doesn't know what they don't know (novice w/o a mental map).
 * Likewise, tutorials that help build such a map are too slow and diffuse for people who already have one
      * it is poss. to make something that serves both groups, but often easier to address their needs separately

+>What do you think some implications of this might be for preparing to teach software carpentry?

-* An example of the practial implications of this: our Unix lesson only introduces 12 commands and typically spends 2.5 hours to cover
+* An example of the practical implications of this: our Unix lesson only introduces 12 commands and typically spends 2.5 hours to cover
     * 12.5 minutes per command may seem very slow, but the lesson's real purpose is to teach learners about paths, history, wildcards, pipes and filters, command-line arguments, redirection and the other big ideas the shell depends on (and without which ppl can't understand how to use commands or read their manual pages).
     * That model also includes:
     1. DRY - anything you **repeat manually**, you'll ultimately get wrong (so make the computer repeat things for you by using **tab completion** and the **history command**)